-Not all properties accept pets and it is up to the property owner to decide on what their pet policy is for their listing.
-Take the time to refer to the specific listing that you are interested in to confirm if that particular property accepts pets and refer to the below pet policy.
+Not all California Leasing & Management rental home properties accept pets.
+It is up to the property owner to decide on what their pet policy is for their rental home.
+Before you schedule an appointment take the time to refer to the specific rental home that you are interested in to confirm if that particular property accepts pets and refer to the below pet policy.

 All pets will cause the rent to be increased by $25 per month, per pet.

-California Leasing requires that all tenants obtain renters insurance.
+California Leasing & Management requires that all tenants obtain renters insurance.
 Your pet must be listed on you renters policy.

 As a general rule and as a part of our pet policy, insurance companies tend to resist covering certain types of dogs, or any mix of these breeds.
 Therefore, below is a list of dog breeds that we DO NOT currently accept, per company policy:

 Upon your eventual move-out, the next resident of the property may not have a pet and/or may have a pet allergy.
 Therefore, upon vacating the property Tenant is responsible:

 - To have the carpets and any tile professionally cleaned and chemically deodorized.

 - For professional pest control for all possible animal borne pests including, but not necessarily limited to, fleas and ticks.